kepsail/SHGP/README.md

+## Base Encoder
+For the Att-HGNN module of SHGP, we adopt our previously proposed ie-HGCN as its base encoder.
+Please refer to our ie-HGCN repository: [https://github.com/kepsail/ie-HGCN](https://github.com/kepsail/ie-HGCN).

 ## Datasets
 The other preprocessed datasets are too large to be posted on GitHub.
 You can download them from our Baidu cloud drive: [https://pan.baidu.com/s/1_EemCZ4XOiIX07JemSTpaA?pwd=shgp](https://pan.baidu.com/s/1_EemCZ4XOiIX07JemSTpaA?pwd=shgp).